Richard Lee I: Personal life

-Richard Lee married his wife Anne or Anna in the newly built brick church at Jamestown in late 1641 or early 1642, and outgoing Governor Francis Wyatt (discussed below) gave the bride away.
-She would bear ten children (of whom 8 survived their parents, including two sets of twins, as discussed below) before the family returned to England in 1663.
-However, Richard Lee returned a final time to Virginia, probably accompanied by a son, and his final will (discussed below) required his widow and most of his sons to return to the colony.
+Lee married his wife Anne or Anna in a newly built brick church at Jamestown in late 1641 or early 1642, and outgoing Governor Francis Wyatt gave the bride away.
+They had 10 children before returning to England in 1663.
+However, Richard Lee returned a final time to Virginia, probably accompanied by a son, and his final will required his widow and most of his sons to return to the colony.
 Though generations of Lees did not know her original surname, she now appears to possibly have been a daughter of London publisher Francis Constable, baptized in 1622, and a ward of Sir John Thorowgood, a personal attendant upon King Charles I.

 Career

 According to family tradition Richard Lee arrived at Jamestown, Virginia, in 1639 with little wealth, but on the same ship as Virginia's incoming royal governor, Sir Francis Wyatt (who had been the colony's first governor two decades earlier).
 Wyatt would become an important mentor before receiving an order recalling him to England in late 1641 (and departing the following spring).
 Another passenger on that ship was Anne Constable.
 Lee began his career as a government official handling land records (among other duties), and would hold several important colony-wide as well as local offices, as discussed below.

 Early in his American career, in addition to his offices discussed below, Lee traded with his brother John in England as well as Native Americans, including for furs.
 His first land patent (in which he designated himself as a "gentleman") was for land on the north side of the York River at the head of Poropotank Creek, in what was then York, later Gloucester County.
 Lee received the title to this 1,000 acre (4 km2) tract on 10 August 1642, supposedly through the headrights of thirty-eight immigrants unable to pay their own passage.
 However, Lee did not take title to this land until 1646, and a record exists of his purchasing 100 acre at this location.
 Also, Lee may have actually transported those emigrants in his own ship when returning from Breda in the Netherlands in 1650.
 In any event, the Lee family's first home was likely a log cabin on leased land on the same side of the York river, at the head of Tindall's Creek near the Native American community of Capahosic Wicomico.
 Lee moved his bride and infant son John away from the capital city (notoriously unhealthy due to stagnant waters nearby in summers), and they lived near the frontier of settlement.
 However, on 18 April 1644, Powhatan warriors led by Chief Opchanacanough massacred many newcomers to the area and their native allies.
 They killed 300, but colonists successfully counterattacked and drove the raiders away.
 Nonetheless, the English abandoned the north side of the York river for several years.